-The other information (including your business’s history and income and expenditure data) is used to assess your affordability, complete ongoing credit bureau monitoring, fraud prevention checks and bureau checks, instruct the valuer and conveyancer and complete any relevant Land Registry checks.
+The other information (including your business’s history and income and expenditure data) is used to assess your affordability, complete upfront and ongoing credit bureau checks and fraud prevention checks, instruct the valuer and conveyancer and complete any relevant Land Registry checks.
 We may share some or all of the data you give us with third parties for these purposes.

 If things go wrong, we may share your data with selected partners (e.g. collections agencies).
 We may also share information about you, your Loan and related securities if we transfer our interest in the Loan to someone else.

 We hold your application data in a secure environment and use security measures to protect it from unauthorised access and ensure it is accurate and is used appropriately.

 Your loan may be transferred in one payment on the completion date, or in multiple payments over a period of time (each payment being a ‘drawdown’).
 This will be confirmed in your loan agreement.

 To receive a drawdown, you’ll need to send us a secure email by 11am two business days before the proposed drawdown date, confirming: